 SANA provides a node number registry that uses a space delegated to it by IANA for the registration of node numbers.
 While this registry is sufficient to prevent the unintentional reuse of node numbers across missions, it does not provide any information about the capabilities (e.g., convergence layer adapters, supported extension blocks, scheduled routing schedules, supported services) of specific nodes, including information about how to connect to such nodes.

 To provide a link between sites supporting BP nodes and points of contact that can provide the information needed to communicate with the nodes, it is proposed to leverage the Service Sites and Apertures (SS&A) registry of SANA.
-For sites supporting BP services, the existing fields in the Service Site and Apertures registry will be used to identify the location of the node and the point of contact.
+For sites supporting BP services, the existing fields in the Service Site and Apertures registry will be used to identify the node and the point of contact.

 To support the linkage between Node Numbers and points of contact who can provide information about how to connect to those nodes it is requested that SANA add a field to the Site Services portion of the SS&A that contains a list of the Node Numbers of the BP nodes at the site.
 Users should also be able to query the SS&A registry for the sites providing BP services.